The Step Before the Baby Steps

 But organizing this massive project in my head is often paralyzing.

-And when writing is frustrating, there are even more things calling us; the windows need washing (inside and out), the spice cupboard needs organizing, and maybe I should alphabetize my books, and sort them on the shelves by genre too.
-Everything, and I mean everything – looks more enticing than facing the blank page.
+And when writing is frustrating, there are even more things calling you; the windows need washing, the spice cupboard needs organizing, and maybe I should alphabetize my books, and sort them on the shelves by genre too.
+Everything, and I mean everything, looks more enticing than facing the blank page.

 I vow to keep my butt glued to that chair until I’ve written.
 And just like putting my shoes on and taking a step out the door, I find that this first step leads me to something even more surprising than my daily walks could be – I write.
 I may struggle at first, and even consider getting up from said chair.
 But then it happens – I begin to write.